nirmithabalasuriya/spark-lms-master/README.md

 # spark-lms
-Library Management System developed in Spring Boot.
+Loan Application System developed in Spring Boot.

 #### What does it offer?